okx/Xagon-node/README.md

 # XLayer Node

-XLayer Node is a Go implementation of a node that operates the XLayer Network.
+XLayer Node is a Go implementation of a node that operates the XLayer Network....

 ## About the XLayer network